 It notoriously inaccurate when fired from the shoulder in full-automatic mode even though it was designed to be fired in that way.
 To add on top of that, AK-47’s center of mass is off-center causing the rifle to shift sideways when firing.
 Not to mention it’s bone-jarring recoil force which causes the rifle to jerk upwards after every shot.

 In spite of all this Inherent deficiencies, African militaries still scurry to field the rifle.
 Here are some of the reasons the Avtomat Kalashnikov AK-47 Assault rifle is so popular in Africa.

 No 2) Reliability

 No 5) Ease of manufacturing and low-production costs.

 |The 7.62 x 39mm round has a high penetrating power|

-The Avtomata Kalashnikova AK-47 assault rifle can be operated in difficult environment like in muddy, dusty or wet jungles without fear of equipment failures.
-It rarely jams (This is not to say that AKs never jam; just they don't this as much as most other comparable weapons would in the circumstances.)
+The Avtomata Kalashnikova AK-47 assault rifle can be operated in a difficult environment like in muddy, dusty or wet jungles without fear of equipment failures.
+It rarely jams (This is not to say that AKs never jam; just they don’t this as much as most other comparable weapons would in the circumstances.)
 This is mostly attributed to its simple design and operating mechanism.
-During the Vietnam war, Vietcongs would emerge from their tunnel hideout covered from head to toe in mud and dirty and yet they scurry out Kalashnikov blazing while US marine soldiers who have been exposed to the dust generated by a nearby helicopter landing usually suffers gun malfunction.
+During the Vietnam war, Vietcongs would emerge from their tunnel hideout covered from head to toe in mud and dirty and yet they scurry out Kalashnikov blazing while US marine soldiers who have been exposed to the dust generated by a nearby helicopter landing usually suffer a malfunction.

 |An Ak-47 rifle recovered after being buried for many years still works.|